TUDelftNAS/Delftvisor/design/design.md

 ## Link lost detected via topology discovery
  - Sent port-down messages for all virtual ports using either link port
  - Rerun routing algorithm, update all routes

+# Notes
+Let all xid live in the system for a while so you know to what tenant to forward an error when you get 1

+TODO Remove this section